Pat Meiser

-Pat Meiser is a college women's basketball coach.
+Pat Meiser is an American college women's basketball coach.
 She is best known for her 6-year run as head coach of Penn State, in which she compiled a 92–52 record.
 Following that, she became the athletics director at the University of Hartford.
 She was named one of the nation's top 50 women's sports executives by Street and Smith's Sports Business Journal.
 She has also worked as the associate athletic director at the University of Connecticut.

 Early years

 Meiser grew up in Lancaster, Pennsylvania.
 The rowhouse where she lived was adjacent to the athletic field of Stevens Trade School, which gave her the opportunity to play a lot of sports.
 She played baseball, basketball, and tennis.
 She partnered with her sister to play doubles tennis for her high school.

 Meiser attended West Chester University where she graduated, in 1969, with a bachelor's degree in health and physical education.
 She then went on to Penn State, where she completed a master's degree in education in 1971 and an MBA in 1986.